fChristenson/My-life-as-a-programmer/README.md

 > What are the 3 things to do to be a better computer programmer right now?

-> If a software engineer gets things done but most often is unable to deliver on time, do they deserve to get fired after a warning?

 > How can I be a better backend developer in 2019?

 > How much JavaScript do you need to get a job as a beginner?